-In the late 1980's a brass memorial plaque similar to that Mary's Church in St was discovered in an outhouse at Beaconsfield House, Rooksbridge, by owner Arthur POPHAM.
-(Probably removed Baptist when the Chapel opposite was converted to a private residence in the late 1950's).
+In the late 1980's a brass memorial plaque similar to that in St Mary's Church discovered was in outhouse at Beaconsfield House, Rooksbridge, by Arthur owner POPHAM.
+(Probably when the Baptist Chapel opposite was converted to a private residence in the 1970's).

-Dave WALDON the owner of residence that was once the old Baptist Chapel at Rooksbridge restored the brass plaque and mounted it on the wall inside his ex-chapel home.
+Dave WALDON the owner of residence that was once the old Baptist Chapel at Rooksbridge restored the brass plaque and mounted it on the wall inside his exchapel home.

 The name Harry DINWIDDY is missing from this memorial plaque maybe due to its Baptist location or perhaps his family religion?
 But his name was added to the main war memorial after its inauguration.